Last week, I met an 11-year-old who asked me if I eat honey.

 “Eat food.
 Not too much.
 Mostly plants.”

-Even for those people who haven’t experienced food poisoning personally, it’s important to consider health reasons should one to decide to eat less meat.
+Even for those people who haven’t experienced food poisoning, it’s important to consider health reasons should one decide to eat less meat.

 You might also like these awesome vegan quotes for more inspiration.

 People used to joke about cow farts, but a lot more humans are catching on that the factory farming industry is creating A LOT of greenhouse gases.